mahdi-robbani/pop_gen/README.md

-# pop_gen
+# Population Genetics 2020
-Population Genetics University of Copenhagen
+Exercises for NBIA09043U Population Genetics at University of Copenhagen (KU)